RDorville/EP1000/3DPrinting/3D_printing.md

 3D printing, however, has the following advantages:

 * it puts manufacturing in the hands of the public
-* you are able to create almost anything with 3D printng
+* you are able to create almost anything with 3D printing
 * it is ideal for rapid prototyping

 For all its advantages, you must be aware of its disadvantages